R-21 (missile): Development

-The R-21 was probably the basis for the design of the North Korean No Dong (Rodong-1) missile.
+The R-21 was probably the basis for the design of the North Korean Hwasong-7 (No Dong) missile.

 Design

 Unlike Western designs, the R-21 used a cold launch solid rocket to eject the missile from the flooded launch tube before the main motor ignited.
-This allowed missiles to be launched in a water depth of 40-60m.
-The propulsion system used an IRFNA-Inhibited red fuming nitric acid-amine fuel, AK-27I/TG-02.
+This allowed missiles to be launched in a water depth of 40-60 m.
+The propulsion system used an Inhibited red fuming nitric acid-amine propellants combination, AK-27I/TG-02.
 The AK-27I oxidizer was a mixture of 73% nitric acid, 27% nitrogen tetroxide, and an iodine inhibitory passivant.
 The fuel was originally used in the Wasserfall rocket under the name TONKA-250 and consisted of 50% triethylamine and 50% xylidine.
 This gave the R-21 a range of 1400 km, double that of first-generation sub-launched missiles.
 The Naval Institute Guide suggests that the range was initially 1300 km, and extended to 1650 km later in the life of the missile.
 There was a single warhead of approximately 800 kilotons.